 J.D.-M.A.
-Program in Government or Foreign Affairs
+Program in Government

 The following J.D.-M.A. program was instituted in 1970 by the School of Law and the Woodrow Wilson Department of Politics.

-Administration of the Program Management of the program and advising of participating students are entrusted in the Law School to Professor John Norton Moore, and in the Woodrow Wilson Department of Politics.
+Management of the program and advising of participating students are entrusted to Professor John Norton Moore in the School of Law and the graduate advisor in the Woodrow Wilson Department of Politics.

-Admission to the Program Students are required to secure admission separately to the Graduate School of Arts and Sciences and the Law School through the normal admissions processes in the two schools.
-Students must meet the same standards as any other applicant, and candidacy for the joint program is not considered at this stage.
-Once admitted to the two schools, the student may apply to the Program Committee for admission to the joint program.
-Students may seek admission to the Graduate School and initiate the dual-degree program after they have begun matriculating in the Law School.
-Graduate Admissions | Law School Admissions
+Students are required to secure admission separately to the Graduate School of Arts and Sciences and the School of Law through the normal admissions processes of the two schools.
+The applicant will be held to the same standards as any other applicant, and the fact that s/he is a candidate for the dual-degree program will not be considered in the admissions process.
+Once admitted to the two schools, the student may apply for admission to the dual-degree program.
+Students may seek admission to the Graduate School and initiate the dual-degree program after matriculating in the School of Law.

 The student must meet all of the requirements set by the respective departments for the award of both the J.D. and the M.A. degrees.
 In the School of Law, this means that the student must complete the required curriculum, meet minimum academic standards, and earn a minimum of 86 credits and six residency semesters in the School of Law.
-In the Woodrow Wilson Department of Politics, requirements for the M.A. degree in government or in foreign affairs include 24 course credits plus 6 non-topical research credits, satisfactory performance on two comprehensive examinations, completion of a thesis under the supervision of two faculty advisors, and demonstration of appropriate competence in a foreign language or in quantitative research methods.
+In the Woodrow Wilson Department of Politics, requirements for the M.A. degree in foreign affairs or government include 24 course credits plus 6 non-topical research credits, satisfactory performance on two comprehensive examinations, completion of a thesis under the supervision of two faculty advisors, and demonstration of appropriate competence in a foreign language or in quantitative research methods.

-With the approval of the Law School representatives on the program committee, a student may receive up to 12 of the 86 credits required for his or her J.D. degree in appropriate graduate-level work in the Woodrow Wilson Department of Politics or other graduate offerings at the University.
-Similarly, with the approval of the graduate advisor of the Department of Politics, a student may receive up to six of the 24 course credits required for the M.A. in appropriate work in the School of Law.
+With the approval of the School of Law representatives on the program committee, a student may receive up to 12 of the 86 credits required for the J.D. degree in appropriate graduate-level work in the Woodrow Wilson Department of Politics or other graduate offerings at the University.
+In all cases, the School of Law representative must approve credit for any course taken outside the School of Law to be applied towards the J.D. degree before the student enrolls in the course.
+NOTE: Credit towards the J.D. degree cannot be granted for course work completed prior to matriculation at the School of Law.
+Similarly, with the approval of the graduate advisor of the Department of Politics, a student may receive up to six of the 30 course credits required for the M.A. degree in appropriate work in the School of Law.

 FOR MORE INFORMATION Contact the Law School faculty advisor, Professor John Norton Moore.